Basic Cataloging in Alma

 - Item policy – Enter the item policy that corresponds to the material.
 If this field is left blank, Alma will use the default line in your library’s TOU table to dictate circulation rules.

-- Provenance –
+- Provenance – Enter the information if desired.

 - Is Magnetic – Enter if the item is magnetic (default set to N)